lutzDev69/PrinterMonitorDE/README.md

 # PrinterMonitorDE
-Clone of Printer-Monitor by [Qrome](https://github.com/Qrome/printer-monitor)
+Fork of Printer-Monitor by [Qrome](https://github.com/Qrome/printer-monitor)

 /* The MIT License (MIT)